gdrplatform/gDR/README.md

 ![Figure 1.
 The overview of R packages that are available via gDR umbrella package.  ](https://raw.githubusercontent.com/gdrplatform/gDR/main/inst/images/overview.png)

-# Website
-A package website is available under [this link](https://gdrplatform.github.io/gDR/).

 # Installation

 The easiest way to use functions from gDR package is by using the Bioconductor.